 Ingredients

-• 1 tablespoon 15 mL fresh lemon juice
+- 1 tbsp 15 mL fresh lemon juice

-• ¼ cup 28 g grated Parmesan cheese, for serving
+- ¼ cup 28 g grated Parmesan cheese, for serving (optional)

-• 2 tablespoons 30 mL extra-virgin olive oil, for drizzling
+- 2 tbsp 30 mL extra-virgin olive oil, for drizzling

 Instructions

-• Create the Creamy Base: Pour one can of the rinsed cannellini beans into the insert of a 6-quart slow cooker.
-Add ½ cup (120 mL) of the no-salt-added chicken broth and mash the beans with a fork directly in the pot until they form a coarse paste.
+- Create the creamy base: Add one can of beans to a 6-quart slow cooker with ½ cup (120 mL) broth and mash into a coarse paste.

-• Add Aromatics and Beans: To the mashed beans, add the remaining two cans of whole cannellini beans, the chopped onion, sliced carrots, minced garlic, dried thyme, and minced rosemary.
-Stir to combine.
+- Add aromatics and beans: Stir in the remaining two cans of beans, onion, carrots, garlic, thyme, and rosemary.

-• Layer and Cook: Arrange the chicken breasts in a single layer over the vegetable mixture and add the bay leaf.
-Pour the remaining 3½ cups (830 mL) of chicken broth over everything.
-Secure the lid and cook on LOW for 5 to 6 hours or on HIGH for 3 to 4 hours, until the chicken is tender and cooked through.
+- Layer and cook: Place chicken on top, add the bay leaf, and pour in the remaining 3½ cups (830 mL) broth.
+Cook on LOW 5 to 6 hours or HIGH 3 to 4 hours, until chicken reaches 165°F / 74°C.

-• Wilt the Kale: Stir the chopped kale into the hot soup in the slow cooker.
-Cover the pot and let the kale wilt in the residual heat for 5 to 7 minutes.
+- Wilt the kale: Stir kale into the hot soup, cover, and let wilt 5 to 7 minutes.

-• Finish the Soup: Return the shredded chicken to the slow cooker.
-Stir in the fresh lemon juice and black pepper.
-Remove and discard the bay leaf.
+- Finish: Return shredded chicken to the cooker.
+Stir in lemon juice and black pepper.
+Discard bay leaf.

-• Serve: Ladle the soup into bowls.
-Drizzle each serving with 1 teaspoon of olive oil and garnish with a sprinkle of grated Parmesan cheese and fresh parsley.
+- Serve: Ladle into bowls.
+Drizzle about ¾ tsp olive oil per serving.
+Garnish with a light sprinkle of Parmesan and parsley.

 Notes